LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ---
 title: "Data Ingest & Visualization - Matplotlib & Pandas"
-teaching: ??
+teaching: 40
-exercises: ??
+exercises: 30
 questions:
 - "How does it all tie in together?"
 objectives:
-- "Putting it all together"
+- "To consolidate episodes on data cleaning and manipulation"
+- "To introduce plotting with the Matplotlib library"
 keypoints:
 - "Load data."
 - "Clean data."